qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 ### Swirling air

 While the vehicle is moving, it makes air swirling around and leaves behind a tube of air moving with the similar speed of the car.
-That mean the faster the car move the more energy is used to swirl air.
+That mean the faster the car move, the more energy is used to swirl air.
 <figure class='img-center' style="width:40%">
     <img src="/assets/img/posts/car_swirling_air.png" />
     <figcaption style='text-align:center; font-size:13px; color:gray;'>Car swirl air while moving</figcaption>
 </figure>

-In automotive design there is a measure called drag coefficient that basically tell how good a vehicle passes through air while moving.
+In automotive design there is a measure called drag coefficient that tell how effecient a vehicle passes through air while moving.
 And to reduce the energy of car in swirling air, it's the study of aerodynamics, not about whether the vehicle is powered by electric or fossil fuel.
 Therefor we'll not discuss further about this topic in this essay.